On the Origins of Objects by Means of Careful Selection: Texts

-The object \deff{regex} is an abstraction of a regular expression, in accordance with \citet[Part~2]{posix} (Extended Regular Expressions) and full support of Unicode.
-The attribute \deff{match} is a split of the \ff{string} into parts:
+The \deff{regex} object is an abstraction of a regular expression in Perl-compatible format, with full support of Unicode.
+The \deff{matches} attribute is \deff{true} if the given text matches the pattern.
+The \deff{match} attribute is a matcher over the given text: its \deff{next} attribute is the first matched block, each block exposes \deff{text}, \deff{start}, and \deff{group}, and its own \deff{next} attribute is the following block.